Ratio Analysis. Office Depot. Leverage, productivity ratios

-In this section we discuss coverage ratios.
+In this section of our ratio analysis case study we discuss coverage ratios.
 These are:

 |Times Interest Earned Ratio||EBIT/Interest Charge|